CALL FOR ABSTRACTS

 What Happens if My Abstract is Accepted?

-Each primary submitter for abstracts will be notified by email, no later than Saturday, May 13, 2024, of the decision of the AA&S Review Committee.
+Each primary submitter for abstracts will be notified by email, no later than April 14, 2025, of the decision of the AA&S Review Committee.
 Abstract submitters who receive an acceptance letter email will also be provided with speaker log-in information/instructions.
-This speaker log-in information will guide each presenter through all phases of the presentation requirements for AA&S 2024.
+This speaker log-in information will guide each presenter through all phases of the presentation requirements for AA&S 2025.
 All presenters will be required to upload their presentation prior to the Conference using this speaker log-in page.
 An exact date for presentation submission will be contained in the speaker log-in information.
 Presentations with substantial speaker notes or a technical paper (author’s choice), will be required of each presenter for inclusion in the Proceedings, to be posted on the Conference website after the Conference.

 Presentation Guidelines